basho/yokozuna/docs/CONCEPTS.md

 <fieldType name="date" class="solr.TrieDateField" precisionStep="0" positionIncrementGap="0"/>
 ```

-For a complete reference of the Solr schema, its included types, and
+For a complete reference of the Solr schemata, as well as their included types and
-analyzers refer to the [Solr 4.4 reference guide][solr440-ref].
+analyzers, refer to the [Solr 4.4 reference guide][solr440-ref].

 Yokozuna comes bundled with a [default schema][ds] called
 `_yz_default`.
 This is an extremely general schema which makes heavy
-use of dynamic fields.
-It is intended for development purposes and
+use of dynamic fields -- it is intended for development and
 testing.
-In production a schema should be tailored to the data being
+In production, a schema should be tailored to the data being
 indexed.

 AAE